jklemke/docker-nginx-node/README.md

       $COMPOSE run certbot renew && $COMPOSE kill -s SIGHUP webserver
 * setup a cron job to run certbot_renew.sh at regular intervals (e.g. weekly)

-* there is a directory called `tempconf` which has alternate versions of nginx.cong for use in testing